DL. Hughley & black woman looking at you image

 What to look for:

-If myeloma proteins are found in your urine, your doctor may run an additional test on the sample to confirm which kind of M-protein you have.
+If myeloma proteins are found in your urine, your doctor may run an additional test on the sample to confirm which kind of myeloma proteins you have.

 Be proactive about multiple myeloma